Helienzo/pi_pico_radio_phy/README.md

 ## Phy control layer for the RFM69 radio for Pi Pico 2

 This is a PHY layer that provides a time-synchronized frame structure suitable for TDD and TDMA-based MAC protocols.
 It is built for the RFM69 family of radios specifically for the Pi Pico 2.
 It currently builds on top of the https://github.com/Helienzo/rfm69_radio_hal.
 The time frame can be configured with multiple slots of different lengths.
 During runtime each slot can be allocated as receive or transmit.
+For more details, see the [detailed documentation](docs/details.md).

 To test this module check out the examples.
 Note that the examples pulls in a couple of submodules using CMAKE FetchContent.
 Check the examples/example/CMakeLists.txt, for source repos.